dave-kramer/heart-attack-analysis-prediction/README.md

   - target: Heart disease (0 = no, 1 = yes)

 ## Libraries
-I'm used the following libraries:
+I've used the following libraries:

   - Pandas
   - Numpy